Linkta-org/core/.github/docs/SECURITY_BEST_PRACTICES.md

 - **Client-Side Validation**: Always validate user input on the client side for immediate feedback, but do not rely solely on client-side validation for security.
 - **XSS Protection**: Protect against Cross-Site Scripting (XSS) by avoiding the use of [`dangerouslySetInnerHTML`](https://react.dev/reference/react-dom/components/common#dangerously-setting-the-inner-html) unless absolutely necessary.
 If used, ensure that the content is sanitized with a library designed for this purpose.
-- **Cross-Site Request Forgery(CSRF) Protection**: Implement CSRF tokens in state-changing requests.
-Refer to Next.js documentation for built-in methods to handle CSRF. ([CSRF Prevention Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html))
+- **Cross-Site Request Forgery(CSRF) Protection**: Implement CSRF tokens in state-changing requests. ([CSRF Prevention Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html))
+- **API Interactions**: Ensure that API endpoints are not exposed to the client and that they are protected against unauthorized access.
+Use protected routes to control access to specific parts of the application based on the user's authentication status, redirecting unauthenticated users to a login page.

 #### Data Handling and Storage